 Most of today’s chocolate manufacturing is concentrated in the Toledo District of southern Belize.

-At the Lubaantun Ruins, visitors can explore a Mayan site while also learning about the significance of chocolate in Mayan culture.
+At the Lubaantun Ruins, visitors can explore a Mayan site while learning about chocolate’s significance in Mayan culture.

 Visit a cacao farm to observe the beans’ cultivation and chocolate production.

-In the San Pedro Columbia town, Eladio’s Chocolate Adventure offers eco-tours of the organic cacao production along with delectable tastings and a Mayan-style lunch at their hilltop restaurant.
+In the San Pedro Columbia town, Eladio’s Chocolate Adventure offers organic cacao production eco-tours, delectable tastings, and a Mayan-style lunch at their hilltop restaurant.

-You may sample regional cuisine and take a tour of nearby cacao farms during the annual Toledo Cacao Festival, which lasts three days in May.
+You may sample regional cuisine and tour nearby cacao farms during the annual Toledo Cacao Festival, which lasts three days in May.